 Day 33: May 12th.
 PLAN: Clachan to Knockdamph 22 km.
 Knockdamph bothy (has stove).
 ACTUAL: I got to Knockdamph pretty early so pushed on to the Old Schoolhouse bothy which turned out to be much nicer.

 Day 34: May 13th.
 PLAN: Knockdamph bothy to Loch Ailsh, 27 km.
 Bar lunch at Oykel Bridge Hotel, wild camp at Loch Ailsh.
-ACTUAL: The lovely OB Hotel did me a breakfast bap and coffee and I was at Loch Ailsh by late morning.
-In a fit of madness, I pushed on all the way across absurdly hard terrain to Inchnadamph where having got lost and then literally jogged through pouring rain to beat competitors, I managed by the skin of my teeth to bag the last bed in the excellent hostel.
+ACTUAL: I was at Loch Ailsh by late morning.
+In a fit of madness, I pushed on all the way to Inchnadamph where having got lost and then jogged through pouring rain to beat competitors, I bagged the last bed in the excellent hostel.

 Day 35: May 14th.
 PLAN:Loch Ailsh to Glencoul bothy, 27 km.
 Bothy at Glencoul (fire).
 Push on to Glendhu + 6 km if supplies low, (fire).
 ACTUAL: I got even madder!
-A bloke at the hostel claimed heavy rain was forecast for the whole of May 15th and hence I’d probably never get across the Garbh Allt.
-After my bad experience at Bynack Lodge this struck fear into my heart so, trying to beat the forecast rain, I yomped in one day all the way from Inchnadamph to the River Laxford just before Loch Stack Lodge where there’s an excellent riverside campsite in pine trees.
-I must have walked at least 40 km this day, possibly closer to 50.
+A bloke at the hostel claimed heavy rain was forecast for May 15th and hence I’d never get across the Garbh Allt.
+Trying to beat the forecast rain, I yomped all the way from Inchnadamph to the River Laxford, around 40 km, phew!

 Day 36: May 15th.
 PLAN: Glencoul bothy to Loch a’Garbh, 30 km, very tough, no facilities.
 STILL MUST HAVE 4 MEALS, at least 1 kg of food.
 Wild camp at Loch a’Garbh.
-ACTUAL: Loch Stack to Sandwood Bay, where despite ominous skies the forecast rain still held off until the next morning and I had the place entirely to myself, not to mention a massive stock of food as I was now a whole day ahead of plan and had enjoyed an unexpected slap-up breakfast at the recently opened and lovely Old School Restaurant and Rooms at Inshegra.
+ACTUAL: Loch Stack to Sandwood Bay, where despite ominous skies the forecast rain still held off until the morning and I had the place to myself, not to mention a massive stock of food.

 Day 37: May 16th.
 PLAN: Loch a’Garbh to Sandwood Bay, 20 km.
 Via Badcall (shop, 10 km) lunch at shop and BUY 3 MEALS + treats, ~1 kg.
 Wild camp at Sandwood Bay.
-ACTUAL: being already at Sandwood Bay, I had a lie in as the forecast rain finally arrived and hammered on the tent all morning.
-I then strolled to the bothy at Strathchailleach, which was so amazing I decided to overnight there and spent a happy afternoon digging peat.
+ACTUAL: being already at Sandwood Bay, I had a lie in as the forecast rain finally arrived, then strolled to the nearby bothy at Strathchailleach.

 Day 38: May 17th.
 PLAN: Sandwood Bay to Cape Wrath, 13 km.
-Ozone Cafe at Cape Wrath Lighthouse, can provide informal accommodation, otherwise wild camp.
-ACTUAL: Strathchailleach Bothy to Cape Wrath where I spent the rest of the day in warm sunshine and the night camped on the cliff top in the shelter of the lighthouse wall, supporting the Ozone Cafe by buying lunch, dinner and breakfast.
+Ozone Cafe at Cape Wrath Lighthouse can provide informal accommodation.
+ACTUAL: Strathchailleach Bothy to Cape Wrath where I spent the day in warm sunshine and the night camped on the cliff top, supporting the Ozone Cafe by buying lunch, dinner and breakfast.

 Day 39: May 18th.
 PLAN: Spare day.
 ACTUAL: Minibus and ferry to Durness, camped at Sango Sands campsite and ate in their excellent pub.
-The minibus and ferry are somewhat unpredictable, you basically need to allow a whole day to get off Cape Wrath.
+The minibus and ferry can be unpredictable, allow a whole day to get off Cape Wrath.

 Day 40: May 19th.
 PLAN: Spare day.
-ACTUAL: explored around Durness, a nice little place with a surprising amount to see and do.
-To get to see Scottish Primrose I ended up walking at least 15 km.
+ACTUAL: explored around Durness, a nice little place.
+To see Scottish Primrose I ended up walking at least 15 km.

 Day 41: May 20th.
 PLAN: Heading towards Inverness.
-ACTUAL: it turned out that on Saturdays the minibus from Durness goes all the way through to Inverness, where I bought new clothes (!) and stayed in the excellent SYHA Hostel, Bazpackers being full.
-This turned out to be for the best as the latter doesn’t have a drying room and my camping gear was soaked.
+ACTUAL: on Saturdays the minibus from Durness goes all the way through to Inverness, where I bought new clothes (!) and stayed in the excellent SYHA Hostel.

 Day 42: May 21st.
 PLAN: At Inverness.
 Bazpackers Hostel, 4 Culduthel Road, Inverness, IV2 4AB.
 ACTUAL: as plan, and very interesting too although one day in Inverness is quite enough to see the sights.
 Day 43: May 22nd: Home on the first cheap train!